Using Skype for Business at UCT

 Who can use the software?

-Skype for Business is available to UCT staff using Windows.
-If you’re on a Mac, you will need to use Microsoft Lync until Skype for Business is available for your operating system.
+Skype for Business is available to UCT staff using Windows and Mac.
 There is no official client for Linux.

 Install Skype for Business

 These instructions apply to Windows users only.
-Mac users, please install Microsoft Lync.
+Mac users, please install the Mac client.